The Rite of Purification – Inípi

 The Lakota Ritual of the Sweat Lodge: History and Contemporary Practice.
 Raymond A. Bucko.
 Lincoln: University of Nebraska Press, 1998.

 The Gift of the Sacred, Pipe Based on Black Elk’s Account of the Seven Rites of the Oglala Sioux, recorded and edited by Joseph Epes Brown.
-Edited and Illustrated by Vera Louise Drysdale.
+Edited and illustrated by Vera Louise Drysdale.